khandmo/resume_projects/DESIGN.md

 #### Outputs

-If the client joins as a spectator they will see a fully visible map of the game along with the locations of all the players and remaining gold
+If the client joins as a spectator, they will see a fully visible map of the game along with the locations of all the players and remaining gold.

 If the client joins as a player, they will see the parts of the map that are visible to them.

-If any memory allocation errors or invalid keystrokes, the error messages will be logged with the `log` module with a description of what went wrong
+If any memory allocation errors or invalid keystrokes, the error messages will be logged with the `log` module with a description of what went wrong.

 ### Functional decomposition into modules